w-tv/cicero-dev/README.md

 Edit `cicero.py` to customize this app to your heart's desire.
 However, it should be pretty much entirely as customized as we need it to be, at this point.
 Maybe a couple features left.

+For compatibility reasons, NEVER use \ as a file path delimiter (example: "assets\CiceroChat_800x800.jpg"); ALWAYS use / (example: "assets/CiceroChat_800x800.jpg").
+Forward slash ( / ) is supported on more systems, and backslash ( \ ) is also the string escape character in Python, which means if you use it your file paths might get messed up.

+## Type signatures and typechecking

 This project is typechecked!
 You can run typecheck.bat to check the types.
 If you are a novice python programmer or don't like types, don't worry; python is gradually typed so you can just ignore the types and it will be fine (typecheck.bat will probably fail for a while, however, until someone fixes it; but nothing relies on typecheck.bat passing).
 This project primarily uses mypy, and satisfies mypy --strict.
 This project also uses and passes pyright (also found in pylance and many configurations of VS Code), which provides slightly different coverage and thus is also good to have.
 This project also almost satisfies ultrastrict, a typechecking mode I made up where you aren't allowed to use typing.cast, type:ignore comments, nor the no_type_check and no_type_check_decorator decorators — the idea is that your types are then entirely statically verified, with a guarantee that your types are correct at runtime.
 There are a few places where we violate ultrastrict mode, but they are all bugs in something else that we are working around... sometimes the typechecker (sometimes our deps' type signatures).

 Addendum on typing: the project has now adopted python-3.12-standard parameter type syntax, but in mypy "PEP 695 generics are not yet supported".
 So there will be type errors for a while. 😩.
 Addendum on addendum: we have reverted to the old typevar syntax for an interim period.